illarionov/wasm-sqlite-open-helper/README.md

 Implementation of [SupportSQLiteOpenHelper] based on SQLite compiled for WebAssembly.

+It can be used to run small Android unit tests using a SQLite database inside the JVM on your host without using an Android emulator or Robolectric framework.

 ## Requirements

+- Java JVM 21+ when used in unit tests on the host
 - Android API 26+ when executed on an Android device
-- Java JVM 21+ when used in unit tests on the host

 ## Installation